firemark/pyxel-prelection/README.md

 ## Why Pixel?

-1. It's very simple to learn (for pro & newbies) (I make a game in 4 hours! in pure python!)
+1. It's very simple to learn (for pro & newbies) (I made a game in 4 hours! in pure python!)
 2. Have a many simple examples to copy&edit
 3. Have a nice ascii font
 4. 8bit sound generator is amazing